 The Linkages program at Engadine High School has been in place for over twelve years and has been recognised on two occasions with a Director-General’s Award.
 We work closely with Engadine, Engadine West, Marton and Yarrawarrah Public Schools to implement the explicit teaching of literacy, numeracy and study skills, in addition to programs in creative and performing arts and sport.

+Not running in 2020 due to COVID.
 This program is extremely popular with Year 6 students.
 During Term 4, Year 6 students who are attending Engadine High in the following year, attend rehearsals before school with high school band members.
 They then perform with the Engadine High School Concert Band at our official Presentation Night.

+Not running in 2020 due to COVID.
 During Term 3, Dance workshops are offered to students from Years 5 and 6.
 These practical workshops are run by our staff and supported by students from Years 9 and 10.

 Year 6 students enjoy the opportunity to develop their skills in contemporary dance whilst making social connections with current students by attending rehearsals before school during Term 4.